Opinion

 7

-Eric Mills about 11 years ago
+Eric Mills over 11 years ago

 Ethics aside for the moment, let's be clear: research animals don't "give" us information, nor are they "sacrificed" (love the religious overtones!).
 Rather, the information is garnered from their (usually) dead bodies, lives we took from the unwilling victims.
 And much suffering is involved in a considerable number of the experiments.
 Most lab animals have zero social interactions with others of their own kind, and few every see the light of day, or set foot to earth.
 The Animal Welfare Act has NO effect upon the experiments themselves--it merely regulates housing (sterile), food (boring) and vet care.
 Nor does the AWA cover the huge majority of research animals, exempting rats, mice, birds, fish, farm animals, etc. Some "Act"!